pujitm/personal-blog/src/pages/blog/going-pro-in-csgo.md

 Ideally, you can watch each game 3 times: twice in-demo and once on Youtube to put it all together (if there's a vod or casted game).

+On the first watch-through of the demo, shadow a player you find interesting, and make sure to turn off x-ray and anything else that gives you more information that a player would have during the match.
+Compare their decisions and actions to the ones you would make.

-On the first watch-through of the demo, note what utility is thrown, where it lands, the role it serves, and how the opposing team reacts to it.
+On the second watch-through, note what utility is thrown, where it lands, the role it serves, and how the opposing team reacts to it.
 Use Skybox or the Demo Manager to avoid having to hunt these moments down.

-On the second watch-through, note player positioning, crosshair placement, and peeking, especially during key moments.
+On the third watch-through, note player positioning, crosshair placement, and peeking, especially during key moments.
 Where are they looking and why?
 Was it effective or not, and why?
 Do they (un)crouch?
 This should be done via the in-game demo watcher, in POV view.

 Scrub back and forth in time within rounds to look at all players.
 See if you can rank their relative strengths and weaknesses (this is more for fun).
 Do some do better in clutches?
 What do they do different?
 Oh, and make sure to keep sound on.